Professor Sheena Radford

 Major developments in instrumentation have played a key role in increasing in our understanding of folding and aggregation mechanisms to date.
 Future developments in these fields will require further innovative approaches that cross the boundaries between disciplines.
 We have been involved in many exciting collaborations to fulfil this aim.
 Together with Dr Roman Tuma (Astbury Centre for Structural Molecular Biology and Faculty of Biological Sciences), we have built and developed instruments capable of single molecule measurements using both FRET and FCS (Elife 2016 and 2018).
-Developing MS methods continues to be an aim of our laboratory (in collaboration with Professors Alison Ashcroft and Frank Sobott (both of the Astbury Centre for Structural Molecular Biology and Faculty of Biological Sciences)).
+Developing MS methods continues to be an aim of our laboratory (in collaboration with Professor Frank Sobott (Astbury Centre for Structural Molecular Biology and Faculty of Biological Sciences)).
 In addition, developments in NMR methods remain a mainstay of our laboratory activities, whilst, in collaboration with Dr David Brockwell (Astbury Centre for Structural Molecular Biology and Faculty of Biological Sciences), we are involved in some exciting developments in the use of the AFM for force measurements of protein unfolding and protein binding.
-Finally, with Professor Andrew Wilson (School of Chemistry, University of Leeds, and Astbury Centre for Structural Molecular Biology) and Professor Nikil Kapur (School of Mechanical Engineering, University of Leeds) we are developing new cross-linking methodologies to track protein-protein interactions in vitro and in vivo.
+Finally, with Professor Andrew Wilson (School of Chemistry, University of Leeds, and Astbury Centre for Structural Molecular Biology) and Professor Nikil Kapur (School of Mechanical Engineering, University of Leeds) we are developing new cross-linking methodologies to track protein-protein interactions in vitro and in vivo (Horne, J.E., Walko, M., Calabrese, A.N., Levenstein, M.A., Brockwell, D.J., Kapur, N., Wilson, A.J & Radford, S.E.
+(2018) Angew.
+Chemie, 57, 16688-16692).
 More information about these projects can be found on the websites of our collaborators on their Astbury web pages.

 For further details about the Radford laboratory, people involved, molecular images and available opportunities please see: